MonkmanMH/UVic_BIDA302_capstone/README.md

 * The project will be introduced in Week 4.

-* Some projects will be available for you to choose from, but you may also bring your own data.
+* Some projects will be available for you to choose from (listed below), but you may also bring your own data.

 * To do this, you will have the end already defined: a summary table and/or a plot of some data that has been published.

 * In the defined projects, you are to replicate a summary table and plot—you will have all the necessary data, and the end-goal.
-It's up to you to use your data analytics coding skills to create that end goal.
+It's up to you to use your data analytics coding skills to create that summary table, plot.

 ## Project assessment